Kamran0153/Impact-of-Data-Freshness-in-Learning/README.md

 # Impact of Data Freshness in Learning

-To reproduce the figures of the paper titled "How Does Data Freshness Affect Real-time Supervised Learning", you need to use following set of commands:
+To reproduce the figures of the paper titled "How Does Data Freshness Affect Real-time Supervised Learning?", you need to use following set of commands:

 Clone the Repo:
 ```sh